Rinnegatamante/VitaDB-Downloader/README.md

 - Single = A downloaded theme will be installed as active one by pressing X
 - Shuffle = Pressing X will mark a theme, you can mark how many themes you want.
 Once you've finished, press again Select to install a set of themes for shuffling.
 This means that every time the app is launched, a random theme will be selected from the set and used as active one.

+## Homebrew Updater Daemon
+Starting with v.1.7, VitaDB Downloader features an optional daemon that allows to check for all your installed homebrews updates in background.
+When console is booted and every hour after the first boot, updates will be searched and, if found, notifications will be fired to notify the user of its existence.
+By default, a couple of homebrews are blacklisted from this process either cause they are nightly builds (for which it's not reliable to checksum the hash on server side to perform the update veerification) or cause the Title ID of the app is being used by two or more applications (making impossible to perform an update check).
+It's also possible to add more blacklisted homebrews (for example, if you use a modded build which would be tagged as outdated by VitaDB Downloader).
+To do so, create the file `ux0:data/VitaDB/daemon_blacklist.txt` and add inside it a list of Title ID of the homebrews you want to blacklist in this format `ABCD12345;ABCD12346;ABCD12347`.

 ## Changelog

 ### v.1.7